Soldera21/k8s-detection-response/README.md

 kubectl get deployments -n <namespace-name> --show-labels
 ```

-If the action used in the handlers is to scale down to 0 replicas the affected deployments, we can verify there are no more pods of that deployment with:
+If the action used in the handlers is to scale down to 0 replicas (check for this in the ```handler.py``` of the detection tool used if it is commented or not) the affected deployments, we can verify there are no more pods of that deployment with:

 ```
 kubectl get pods -n <namespace-name>